 BYOD (Bring Your Own Device) Security Guide

 This guide is for all staff using personally owned devices such as smart phones, tablet computers, laptops, netbooks and similar equipment, to store, access, carry, transmit, receive or use University information or data, whether on an occasional or regular basis.

 It is the sole responsibility of all staff to adhere to and be in full compliance with the Information & Data Classification policy and signed Confidentiality Agreement.

-It is highly important that encrypt devices (especially laptops used for work) to be in compliance.
+It is highly important to encrypt devices (especially laptops used for work) to be in compliance.
 The following are instructions for encryption for laptops, mobile devices and removable devices:

 Removable Media (such as a USB key)

 In addition, to be in compliance please follow these standard practices for personal devices used to access OCAD U data.
 If you are a student, this is what we recommend you do with any devices you use in general:

 If you have any questions about following these guidelines for your personal device(s) please contact email@example.com